Talk a Good Game: Background

-Work on Rowland's fourth studio album reportedly began in 2011, after the release of her third studio album, Here I Am.
+Work on Rowland's fourth studio album reportedly began in 2011, after the release of her album, Here I Am.
 In March 2012, Lonny Bereal told Kempire Radio that for the album Rowland would be returning to her R&B roots.
 "She's going in so hard with the R&B. Of course, she is going to give the Pop crowd what they're looking for.
 But, she really is returning to R&B on this album.
 Her delivery is real confident now.
 It's definitely a new Kelly Rowland.
 She wouldn't even let me put autotune on her voice this time round.
 She was like 'No, I want people to really get me'."
 The following month, Rowland told MTV News that the album would have a theme and that she had been documenting the recording process of the album for her fans to see.
 During an interview with Vegas magazine in June 2012, she described the album as a dedication to "my ladies".
 She explained, "I want to tell women how incredible we are, how our intuition is so spot-on.
 Sometimes we don't listen to it, but it is the thing that can actually make us happier."
 She cited Whitney Houston, Marvin Gaye and Stevie Wonder as the album's inspirations.